 Building resilience through the wisdom of the body

-From my training in body image yoga with The Emily Program, to my focus on yoga for anxiety and depression with the Yoga Center of Minneapolis, to my trauma-informed yoga training with Center for Yoga and Trauma Recovery, my focus as a yoga practitioner and instructor is on helping women feel empowered in their relationships with their bodies and honoring the connection between our mental and physiological health.
+Her focus as a Trauma Support Specialist is on helping women feel empowered in their relationships with their bodies and honoring the connection between our mental and physiological health.

-As a fairly crunchy, tree-hugging mama of two girls, I try to allow for my own humanity and humor to be present.
-I mean, life is too short to be serious all the dang time.
-So don’t be surprised if you see me munching Doritos or hear me slip up and use a curse word.
-My hope is that if I’m authentic and honest, others will feel as though they can be as well.
+As a fairly crunchy, tree-hugging mama of two girls, Angela tries to allow for her own humanity and humor to be present in her interactions.
+She knows that life is too short to be serious all the dang time.
+So don’t be surprised if you see her munching Doritos or hear her slip up and use a curse word.
+Her hope is that if she's authentic and honest, others will feel as though they can be as well.

 Photos: Anna Campbell of 1515AC photography